python-parsy/parsy/docs/ref/generating.rst

        num = yield regex(r'[0-9]+').map(int)
        yield string('H')
        return any_char.times(num).concat()

+We could also write the same thing, more tersely, using the :meth:`Parser.bind` method.

 (You may want to compare this with an `implementation of Hollerith constants
 <https://gist.github.com/spookylukey/591aa8a6a9af7cf0f1e22129b29288d6>`_ that